10 Best Persuasive Techniques for Sales and Marketing

-Bonding with someone with a unique similarity to us helps us fit in and stand out — two things humans crave.
+Bonding with a target customer with a unique similarity to us helps us fit in and stand out — two things humans crave.

 Life is full of finding shortcuts, and this is how the Similarity Principle works.
 We jump to assuming that someone’s similarity makes them as trustworthy as we are.
 The alternative: taking the time and effort to decide bit by bit whether this person is honest and reliable.